 Not one that I’d heard before arriving in Sithonia, Achlada was a beach I stumbled on.
-Driving I caught a glimpse of the sign and thought let’s have a look.
-Turns out I’d made a great choice!
+As I was driving I caught a glimpse of a sign for a beach so thought I’d take a look.
+I turned around and it turned out that I’d made a great choice.

 Achlada is a very quiet and picturesque beach.
 It has very, very shallow waters (great for kids) and soft golden sand.
 Definitely makes for a nice, relaxing stop.
 It’s perfect for chilling out without the crowds although it may be very busy in July and August.